+These findings identified areas of opportunities for community representation in board recruitment and composition.
 Organizational power and voice must be authorized by those impacted by the organization’s work.
 The individual leaders who compose nonprofit boards reflect an organization’s values and beliefs about who should be empowered and entrusted with its most important decisions.
-When boards are populated in a way that disconnects them from the communities their organizations exist to serve, it signals that the organization is not in partnership with the community it seeks to serve.
+When boards are populated in a way that disconnects them from the communities their organizations exist to serve, it signals that the organization is not in partnership with those communities.
 Perhaps even more problematic, it signals that the organizations see this as a perfectly acceptable way of operating.

 Learn more about the importance of authorized voice and power in our call for “Purpose-Driven Board Leadership.”

 Leading with Intent: Reviewing the State of Diversity, Equity, and Inclusion of Nonprofit Boards

 In addition to these findings, this year’s study also includes a deeper dive into the findings related to how boards are leading on diversity, equity, and inclusion.
 In Leading with Intent: Reviewing the State of Diversity, Equity, and Inclusion on Nonprofit Boards, we explore to what extent boards are reflective of the communities they are seeking to serve, how boards are thinking about racial inequity in relation to the organization’s mission and programmatic outcomes, and board practices related to diversity, inclusion, and equity.